 Recent research suggests that immune privilege may play a part .
 Hair follicles are immune-privilege sites, meaning they have built-in mechanisms that spot and conceal certain antigens from the immune system, blocking unwanted immune responses.
 But if this immune privilege collapses, the follicles become susceptible to autoimmune attacks.
 Immune privilege collapse has been proposed as a likely cause of alopecia areata.

 We don’t know exactly why immune privilege collapse happens, though it may be due to an inflammatory response that interacts with the hair follicles .
-Many sufferers are genetically predisposed to the condition, and environmental triggers like viral and bacterial infections may also play a part [2, 3].
+Many sufferers have a genetic predisposition to develop alopecia areata.
+Environmental triggers like viral and bacterial infections may also play a part [2, 3].
 Some evidence also suggests that vitamin deficiencies may play a part in hair loss caused by AA.

-Many famous people have come forward to reveal their experiences with alopecia areata in recent years, including Jada Pinkett Smith, Gail Porter, and Viola Davis.
-Learn more about female celebrities with hair loss.
+Many famous people have come forward to reveal their experiences with alopecia areata in recent years, including Matt Lucas, Jada Pinkett Smith, Gail Porter, and Viola Davis.
+Learn more about female celebrities with hair loss and Matt Lucas’s alopecia journey.

 Sudden patchy hair loss is the first and most obvious symptom of alopecia areata.
-Unlike other types of hair loss, such as male pattern baldness, female pattern baldness, and telogen effluvium, AA almost always manifests as round patches of baldness.
+Unlike other types of hair loss, such as male pattern baldness (also known as andogenetic alopecia), female pattern baldness, and telogen effluvium, AA almost always manifests as round patches of baldness.

 Images showing characteristic bald patches of AA patients.
 Image sources: differencebetween.com; Adobe Stock